 - the matter is urgent; and

-The injunction may be granted without summoning of the parties at the request of the claimant – ex parte injunctions.
-In practice, judges avoid whenever possible granting injunctions without summoning of the parties.
+The injunction may be granted without the summoning of the parties at the request of the claimant – ex parte injunctions.
+In practice, judges avoid, whenever possible, granting injunctions without summoning the parties.
 Urgency and the magnitude of irreparable harm are the elements that help the judges assess whether to summon parties or not.

 In trademark matters, the typical interim injunction claim is for the infringement of a trademark right or a geographical indication.

 The court gives an executory judgment.
 The defendant has the possibility to appeal against the injunction, and also can request to suspend the execution of the decision pending the appeal.
-The court of appeal shall decide on the amount of the bail to be paid by the defendant in order to have the request for suspension granted.
+The Court of Appeal shall decide on the amount of the bail to be paid by the defendant to have the request for suspension granted.